KlemensKittan/docker/README.md

 ### ADD

-The ADD instruction copies new files, directories or remote file URLs from <src>
-and adds them to the filesystem of the image at the path <dest>.
+The ADD instruction copies new files, directories or remote file URLs from SRC and adds them to the filesystem of the image at the path DEST.

 In most cases if you’re using a URL, you’re downloading a zip file and are then using the RUN command to extract it.
 However, you might as well just use RUN